-A new specialisation, Intelligent Information Engineering, aims to do just that.
+Our specialisation, Intelligent Information Engineering, aims to do just that.

 It links the traditional information engineering degree with artificial intelligence (AI) and machine learning, equipping students with tools that enable them to process data from industrial systems in a smarter and faster way.

-“Our major is, at its core, application orientated data science,” says senior lecturer Dr Dong Yuan.
+“Our specialisation is, at its core, application orientated data science,” says senior lecturer Dr Dong Yuan.
 “The course is unique in the way that it bridges the gap between software engineering, data science, and AI.

 “We teach our students how to make use of these tools and apply their skills to solve problems.
 In applying AI to real world scenarios, we’re able to make everything smarter.”